Europe to pay less than US for Pfizer vaccine under initial deal: Report

 -

-The European Union has struck a deal to initially pay less for Pfizer's Covid-19 vaccine candidate than the United States, an EU official told Reuters as the bloc announced on Wednesday it had secured an agreement for up to 300 million doses.
+BRUSSELS (Reuters) - The European Union has struck a deal to initially pay less for Pfizer's COVID-19 vaccine candidate than the United States, an EU official told Reuters as the bloc announced on Wednesday it had secured an agreement for up to 300 million doses.

 Under the EU deal, 27 European countries could buy 200 million doses, and have an option to purchase another 100 million.